 The "Chief Commanda II"

-As mentioned above, the new Chief was the first all-aluminum, twin-hulled passenger vessel in Canada.
+The new Chief was the first all-aluminum, twin-hulled passenger vessel in Canada.
 It was built at a cost of $500,000 by Marlin Yachts of Gananoque, Ontario in 1974 and put into service in 1975 on Lake Nipissing.
 It is powered by four 350 h.p.
 Volvo engines and has a cruising speed of 15 knots.
 The 100-foot long by 36-foot wide catamaran has a capacity of 320.
 This design and size allows for a more stable and safer ride on the sometimes rough waters of Lake Nipissing.
 According to one of the captains, it handles much better than the original Chief.

 In the early 1930s glass fibers were first developed by Russell Games Slayer of Owens Corning.
 In 1935 polyester resin was invented.
 The combination of the two inventions led to the first fiberglass “dingy” being made in 1942 by Ray Green of Toledo, Ohio.